Students are always asking me for advice on the best travel yoga mats.

 JadeYoga’s Best Travel Yoga Mats

 Environmental impact.
-JadeYoga invented environmentally friendly yoga mats, so they have a lot of experience in the industry.
-Jade mats are made sustainably with natural rubber and they do not contain PVC, EVA, heavy metals, or synthetic rubber.
+JadeYoga made the original natural rubber yoga mat — they basically invented the eco yoga mat — so they have a lot of experience when it comes to minimizing environmental impact.
+Jade Yoga travel mats are made sustainably with natural rubber and they do not contain PVC, EVA, heavy metals, or synthetic rubber.
 Their mats are made in the US and Jade also plants a tree for every mat sold, so that’s a pretty cool bonus.

 Portability and durability.
 My very first mat was a Jade mat and though I loved it, it started to stretch and slide pretty quickly – within a year it was completely worn out.
 Judging from online reviews, Jade has improved the durability of their mats since then and people are able to use them for several years without much sign of wear.